As an example, here is what the new filter looks like:

 Do note that Synology will also NOT provide support if you are using u unsupported products:

 Guessing this means drives as well, as they do sell drives also.

-Might be a surprise to some, and not others, but looks like Synology has continued to invest and build their drives!
+Might be a surprise to some, and not others, but looks like Synology has continued to invest and build its drives!

 Today, we finally have the official news on these drives.
-More detail informations on Synology site here:
+More detailed information on the Synology site is here:

 Labeled as HAT5300-8T, HAT5300-12T, and HAT5300-16T these 7200RPM drives will deliver enterprise performance over a long period of time with declared 550TB of transfer per year.

 Looks like these drives are Toshiba (possibly MG) drives with custom firmware.
 On top of this, it looks like these drives will work only with x17 or newer models, and the new high-range NAS units will be compatible only with the HDDs.

 To add to this, these HDDs will only work with Synology NAS HW.
 Will this change remains to be seen.

 Here are the official specifications on these 5y warranty SATA drives.

 Potententily priced at around €350 for the 16TB and €250 for the 8TB we will wait and see if the prices are true, considering that at the moment there are no official global wide prices out there.